fatimazahra199/alx-system_engineering-devops/0x00-shell_basics/README.md

 - **7-movethatfile:** Move the file betty from /tmp/ to /tmp/my_first_directory.
 - **8-firstdelete** Delete the file betty in /tmp/my_first_directory.
 - **9-firstdirdeletion** Delete the directory my_first_directory that is in the /tmp directory.
+- **10-back** Write a script that changes the working directory to the previous one.